nodeshift/nodejs-reference-architecture/docs/development/secure-development-process.md

 Based on the teams experience we recommend:

-* For modules maintined in GitHub, enable the `snyc` integration and review/land the PRs generated.
+* For modules maintined in GitHub, enable the `snyk` integration and review/land the PRs generated.
 * Test and ensure that the module runs/passes tests on the latest LTS versions.
 This will reduce risk when updates are required for Node.js security releases.